 Over the course, accommodation will be in hotel rooms in Dhaka and Lawachara (2 to a room), and on a private boat for the duration of the trip to the Sundarbans.

-The course will be held from December 11th to the 23rd, 2017.
-This means that you should plan to arrive in Dhaka, Bangladesh, on December 11th, on any flight that day.
+The course will be held from June 8th to June 20th, 2019.
+This means that you should plan to arrive in Dhaka, Bangladesh, on June 8th, on any flight that day.

 Visas are required for entry into Bangladesh for citizens of most countries.
 Please see here for specific instructions.
 Although visas may be available upon arrival in Dhaka for some people, we strongly recommend applying for and acquiring a visa before travel.
 Processing time is ~5 business days.
 Please see this advice from the US Embassy within Bangladesh on applying for visas.